tijme/angularjs-csti-scanner/README.rst

    usage: acstis [-h] -d DOMAIN [-c] [-vp] [-av ANGULAR_VERSION] [-pmm] [-sos] [-soh] [-sot] [-siv] [-md MAX_DEPTH] [-mt MAX_THREADS]

    required arguments:
        -d DOMAIN, --domain DOMAIN                                             the domain to scan (e.g. finnwea.com)

    optional arguments:
        -h, --help                                                             show this help message and exit -c, --crawl                                                            use the crawler to scan all the entire domain -vp, --verify-payload                                                  use a javascript engine to verify if the payload was executed (otherwise false positives may occur)
        -av ANGULAR_VERSION, --angular-version ANGULAR_VERSION                 manually pass the angular version (e.g. 1.4.2) if the automatic check doesn't work
        -pmm, --protocol-must-match                                            (crawler option) only scan pages with the same protocol as the startpoint (e.g. only https)
        -sos, --scan-other-subdomains                                          (crawler option) also scan pages that have another subdomain than the startpoint
        -soh, --scan-other-hostnames                                           (crawler option) also scan pages that have another hostname than the startpoint
        -sot, --scan-other-tlds                                                (crawler option) also scan pages that have another tld than the startpoint
-       -siv, --stop-if-vulnerable                              (crawler option) stop scanning if a vulnerability was found -md MAX_DEPTH, --max-depth MAX_DEPTH                    (crawler option) the maximum search depth (default is unlimited)
+       -siv, --stop-if-vulnerable                                             (crawler option) stop scanning if a vulnerability was found
+       -md MAX_DEPTH, --max-depth MAX_DEPTH                                   (crawler option) the maximum search depth (default is unlimited)
        -mt MAX_THREADS, --max-threads MAX_THREADS                             (crawler option) the maximum amount of simultaneous threads to use (default is 8)
+       -iic, --ignore-invalid-certificates                                    (crawler option) ignore invalid ssl certificates
+       -tc TRUSTED_CERTIFICATES, --trusted-certificates TRUSTED_CERTIFICATES  (crawler option) trust this CA_BUNDLE file (.pem) or directory with certificates

 **Authentication, Cookies, Headers, Proxies & Scope options**